The Division of Medicaid & Medical Assistance provides the following Long Term Care services:

 The Nursing Facility Program pays for the cost of care provided in nursing facilities in Delaware that have contracts with Delaware Medicaid.
 These nursing facilities provide room, board and nursing services to persons who are elderly, infirm or disabled.

-Official lists of all Licensed Long Term Care Facilities in Delaware are maintained by the Division of Long Term Care Residents Protection, which is responsible for licensing and certifying all Delaware Long Term Care facilities.
+Official lists of all Licensed Long Term Care Facilities in Delaware are maintained by the Division of Health Care Quality, which is responsible for licensing and certifying all Delaware Long Term Care facilities.

 - Medicaid may only pay for covered services after all other coverage has been exhausted.
 Examples of other coverage are Medicare, employment-related health insurance, Union Health & Welfare Funds, workers' compensation, and no-fault automobile insurance.
 This is based on the Code of Federal Regulations (42 CFR 433 Subpart D) and Delaware State Law (Medical Care Subrogation Law - Chapter 5, Title 31, Section 522).
 When a recipient receives payment from an insurance carrier, court settlement, etc. for any medical services paid by Medicaid, the recipient is obligated to reimburse the program for those related services.
 All such cases must be referred to the Third Party Liability Unit at the Delaware Division of Medicaid & Medical Assistance .